helizac/Q5-P.I.Works/Request - User Creation Admin Panel.md

 2.1 - User Database: The user database will be displayed on the left side of the main content section.
 It will show a list of all users in the system, along with their ID, username, email address, and enabled status.

-2.2 - New User Creation Panel: When the Create User Button is clicked or a previously created user is pressed in the database panel, a new panel will open on the right side of the main content section.
+2.2 - New User Creation Panel: When the Create User Button is clicked or a previously created user is pressed, a new panel will open on the right side of the main content section.
 This panel will allow us to enter the details of the new user.
 ```

 #### New User Creation Panel